JamesOwers/midi_degradation_toolkit/mdtk/README.md

                           new dataset, add a new class to this file and simply add the class name to the top level script which generates the dataset
+* `midi.py`             - conversion of midi files into other formats

+For later:
 * `pytorch_datasets.py` - classes to use in conjunction with pytorch dataloaders